 What plausible future do you project for science journalism?

 Local, national and international graduate students from any discipline with an interest in new forms of scientific storytelling and interdisciplinary experimentation.
-Those interested in communicating about synthetic biology, in particular, should apply.
+Those interested in communicating about health and medicine, in particular, should apply.

 David M. Secko, Ph.D.